jaap-karssenberg/linkanalysis/README.md

 - [ ] Extend sort and compare with selection of links in "influence network"
 - [ ] Add filter option to compare pages to a given starting page
 - [ ] Add filter option to combine analysis view with regular search query
+- [x] Add command to report on matches between a pair of pages
-- [ ] Add command / dialog to report on matches between a pair of pages
+- [ ] Add dialog to report on matches between a pair of pages

 ## Installing this plugin